wiseman-timelord/Rpg-Gradio-Gguf/README.md

 Selection; Menu Options = 1-2, Exit Program = X:
 ```

-### Example Prompts
-1) "Hello there!
-I never thought I would see you here on the mountain..."
-2) "Wow, you can actually talk?
-What's your story?"
-3) "You look wise, do you have any ancient wisdom to share?"
-4) "Tell me, Wise-Llama, what is the purpose of humanity?"

 ### Requirements
 - Ubuntu - Its programmed on/towards Ubuntu 24.04-24.10.
 - Python - It uses modern versions of Python in a VENV.